 10. Hampered Reputation

-The other person doesn’t care about their own reputation, but you should be mindful of your own reputation.
+Don’t argue with idiots as they don’t care about their reputation, but you should be mindful of your image.
 If you argue with a fool, it could severely damage your reputation, and people might start seeing you as a fool too.
 If you stoop to the level of a fool, then what’s the difference between you and them?
 So, try to exercise self-control and handle the situation calmly to maintain your self-respect.
 Losing respect can take a long time to regain, so don’t let it be compromised.

-Now that we’ve discussed why you should never argue with a fool, what should you do if you find yourself in a situation where you have to face a fool, despite your best efforts to avoid it?
-In such situations, it’s better to exercise self-control and handle the situation calmly.
-I’ve explained these two terms in detail, which you can read through the link provided below.
+Now that we’ve discussed why you should never argue with a fool; what to do if you find yourself in a situation where you have to face them directly, despite your best efforts to avoid them.
+Such situations can be calmly handled by exercising self-control.

 Must Read: Self-control is Strength.
 Calmness is Mastery.
 You – Tymoff – 10 Powerful Reasons